 Hectares of forest lost 1990–2015 – an area almost the size of South Africa1

 We want to source only sustainable paper and board.
 Why?
-Because we, and our consumers, want assurance that we’re not contributing to the deforestation caused by parts of the paper and pulp industry, with the associated loss of biodiversity and contribution to climate change.
+Because we, and our consumers, want assurance that we’re not contributing to the deforestation caused by parts of the paper and pulp industry.
+It’s an important part of our approach to protecting forests and preventing the loss of biodiversity and contribution to climate change caused by deforestation.

 Our paper & board commitment

 Our commitment to 100% sustainably sourced paper and board covers all our packaging – even our wooden ice cream sticks.
 We put our commitment into action through our Sustainable Paper and Board Packaging Policy (PDF | 168KB).

 Our policy is designed to help transform the industry by working with key suppliers.
 It is directed by three key principles:

 - promote best practices in sustainable forest and pulp plantation management

 - drive positive economic and social impact on people and communities.

 We've also signed up to the Consumer Goods Forum commitment to achieving zero net deforestation associated with four commodities – palm oil, soy, paper and board, and beef – no later than 2020.